It’s one of the biggest trends and something that has been all over the media due to Tidying Up with Marie Kondo Netflix’s series. It’s Minimalism.

 This school adopted functionalism as a guiding principle to design.
 It shifted from fine arts to industrial, rationalized design.

-One of the Bauhaus mottos still repeated to this day, is that form follows function.
+Actually, one of the Bauhaus mottos still repeated to this day, is that form follows function.
 The building itself was the perfect representation of this principle, designed with clean, straight vertical lines.

 Bauhaus principles, still make perfect sense to today’s approach.
 It highlights the idea that any piece of design should prioritize usability first and only consider aesthetic as a secondary feature.